bulkashmak/dotfiles/README.md

 ## Usage

 1. Clone the repository to your user's home directory (like `/home/your_user_name/`)
-2. Use (GNU Stow)[https://www.gnu.org/software/stow/manual/stow.html] dotfiles manager to create symbolic links to `~/.config/` directory
+2. Use GNU Stow dotfiles manager to create symbolic links to `~/.config/` directory.
+See: https://www.gnu.org/software/stow/manual/stow.html

 ## Tools